rileyAnde/dododojo/src/controllers/README.md

 # Current api status:
-- [ ] create new user - In progress
+- [x] create new user - In progress
 - [ ] update an existing user
 - [ ] delete a user
 - [x] get a single user

 ## Json layout of a user account when making a new user
+When making a new user you only have to include the Username and Password as the rest of the fields have a default value to fall back on
 ```json
 { "Username": "user2", "Password": "password123", "Level": 2, "Inventory": {}, "Primary_Deck": [1, 2, 3, 4], "Gyms_Owned": ["air", "earth"] }
 ```